timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 ```

-If standalone functions are necessary or make more sense (for instance when they don't actually modify any types), then
+If standalone functions are necessary or make more sense (for instance when they don't actually modify any type data),
-don't export them.
+then don't export them.

 If you aren't careful you may find yourself implementing parts of your application in the web or data layers when they
-should be in the app layer.
-For example, access controls.
+should be in the app layer; for example, access controls.

-You may be tempted to check if a user has access at the web layer, but this type of access control should always be done
+You may be tempted to check if a user has access to some data at the web layer, but this type of access control should
-at the app layer, where it can be easily unit tested.
+always be done at the app layer, where it can be easily found, and unit tested.

 ```Go
 // instead of this